 When there is something that your whole organization can benefit from learning, you can organize corporate training days.
 For example, sessions on how to be a more inclusive workplace or training on new software your company will be implementing.

-5 steps to create your employee development plan
+5 steps to create your employee development strategy

 1. Identify employee development goals